Scoring System:

 Penalties: A penalty of 1 mark may be deducted from each of the judges for the following.
 1. Routines that exceed time limits.
 2. Dancing out of schedule (please check the schedule thoroughly as program times are

 Time Limits: Please ensure all routines are within accepted time limits.
-All times includes entrance and exits.
-Must specify time on all entries.
+All times include entrance and exits.
+Must specify a time on all entries.

 Category Maximum Time Solos, Duet/Trios 3 minutes Groups 3.5 minutes Extended Lines 4 minutes Productions